repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/guide/kubernetes.rst

 Generating the secrets for RSTUF Online Key

-1. Get the key content and transforms encode it to base 64
+1. Get the key content and encode it to base 64

 .. code:: shell